G. K.'s Weekly: History

-Background and publication contents
+Background and content

 Typical contents

 The bulk of the material published was composed by Gilbert Chesterton himself (the precursor publications before 1925 had far less involvement by him).
 Besides standard works of a publication of its type at the time such as long essays and short news items, he intended to use it as a kind of 'scrapbook' and added a variety of other material such as poems, pieces of fiction, cartoons, and so on.
 He additionally would personally answer letters to the editor at times.

 G.K.'s Weekly generally published from a viewpoint of distributism, social traditionalism, and democratic pluralism, with criticism against both 'big government' and 'big business' while in support of the 'common man' (in Chesterton's view) intermingled with commentary on social and cultural topics.
 He would condemn ideological trends such as Marxist-Leninism in depth while drawing upon his own strong Roman Catholic faith.
 As in his books, Chesterton was known for writing in the weekly in a pithy, witty style, such as with the following short book review: "Lenin by Leon Trotsky.
 The publication of this book has caused the exile of Trotsky; but there are books equally bad written every week without any specific punishment being inflicted".

 In a 1932 work in the publication, Chesterton argued, "Communism is that form of Capitalism in which all workers have an equal wage.
 Capitalism is that form of Communism in which the organizing officials have a very large salary.
 That is the difference; and that is the only difference."
 He wrote in another writing published that same year, "The right and essential thing [is] that as many people as possible should have the natural, original forms of sustenance as their own property."

 Distributism in context

 The essential continuity under the main editorial figures (those mentioned above, and W. R. Titterton who was Gilbert's sub-editor), is a manifestation of the political and economic doctrine of distributism.
 This was mainly the work of Belloc, Gilbert and Cecil Chesterton, and Arthur Penty, and had its origins in an Edwardian-era split of Fabian socialism in London circles, around A. R. Orage and his prominent publication The New Age.

-In fact, in founding The Eye-Witness, Belloc took a title of a book of essays of his own from a couple of years before, and drew initially on a group of writers more associated with The Speaker.
+In founding The Eye-Witness, Belloc took a title of a book of essays of his own from a couple of years before, and drew initially on a group of writers more associated with The Speaker.

 The papers under discussion in this article became, in practical terms, the organs of the distributist group.
 This came together as the Distributist League in 1926, as G. K.'s Weekly appeared as a revamped publication.
 The main business of the League, organisationally, fell to Titterton.
 The League had its own newsletter from 1931.